espocrm/documentation/docs/development/how-to-start.md

 To build a proper *config.php* file and populate database you can run installation.
 Open `http(s)://{YOUR_CRM_URL}/install` location in the browser.
 It's assumed that your webserver is properly [configured](../administration/server-configuration.md).

-Note: Some dependencies require php extensions that you might don't have installed.
-You can skip these requirements by installing with a flag *--ignore-platform-reqs*: `composer install --ignore-platform-reqs`.

 Then open `data/config.php` file and add:

 ```php
 'isDeveloperMode' => true,
 ```

-Branches:
+Note: Some dependencies require php extensions that you might don't have installed.
+You can skip these requirements by installing with a flag *--ignore-platform-reqs*: `composer install --ignore-platform-reqs`.

+### Branches

 * *hotfix/** – upcoming maintenance release; fixes should be pushed to this branch;
 * *master* – develop branch; new features should be pushed to this branch;